 - Salt, as desired

-- Step 5 This should make enough frosting for one large cake.
+- This should make enough frosting for one large cake.
 Store in fridge until needed.
 If you refrigerate it, you may need to allow it to thaw a little bit to get desired spreading consistency.

 To purchase some of my photographs through the stock agency, visit Shutterstock or contact me today!